roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 ## Publisher

 Every solution has a publisher.
 You specify the publisher when you create a solution.
-The solution indicates who developed the app, and wil define the prefix (e.g cr8a3_MyNewTable) for all the solution assets.
+The solution indicates who developed the app, and will define the prefix (e.g cr8a3_MyNewTable) for all the solution assets.

 [Learn more about publishers](../../maker/data-platform/create-solution#solution-publisher)